 Address: Carrer de Mallorca, 401, 08013 Barcelona

-Entry Fee: Yes (included in basic Sagrada Família ticket)
+Entry Fee: Included in basic Sagrada Família ticket

-Covered by Passes?: Yes, Go Barcelona Pass, Barcelona City Pass and Gaudi Bundle.
+Covered by Passes: Included with Go Barcelona Pass, Barcelona City Pass, and Gaudí Bundle

 Website: Sagrada Família Schools (Wikipedia entry)

-Escoles de la Sagrada Família, or Sagrada Família Schools, is a building constructed by Gaudí in 1909 next to the Sagrada Familia in order to provide a place to educate children of those working on the church.
+Escoles de la Sagrada Família, or Sagrada Família Schools, is a building constructed by Gaudí in 1909 next to Sagrada Família to provide a place to educate children of those working on the church.
 The brick building contains three classrooms, a hall, and a chapel.
 Although simply and economically designed, you can still see elements of Gaudí’s design, particularly in the curved and naturalistic shape of the roofs.

-You’ll find the building on the site of the Sagrada Família at the corner of Carrer de Mallorca and Carrer de Sardenya.
-The exterior is always viewable and the interior is usually open to Sagrada Familia visitors (with a ticket to the church) except for special events.
+You’ll find the building on the site of Sagrada Família at the corner of Carrer de Mallorca and Carrer de Sardenya.
+The exterior is always viewable and the interior is usually open to Sagrada Família visitors (with a ticket to the church) except for special events.

 Entry Fee: Yes

-The three-storey house with pink stucco walls was designed by a friend and assistant of Gaudí, Francesc Berenguer i Mestres although it is believed that Gaudí made some additions and changes over the years.
+The three-story house with pink stucco walls was designed by a friend and assistant of Gaudí, Francesc Berenguer i Mestres, although it is believed that Gaudí made some additions and changes over the years.
 The two chimneys and towers of the house are covered in trencadís ceramic, and the house sits on a hill overlooking the city, the entrance to the park, and the Hill of Three Crosses.
+The museum is now managed as part of the Sagrada Família organization, which absorbed it into the broader Gaudí heritage portfolio.

 During a visit here, you can get a good understanding of Gaudí’s life and the simplicity of his life and furnishings.
 It includes both documents and objects related to Gaudí’s life and presents information about his day-to-day life.
 In this period of his life, Gaudí ate frugally, dressed in old clothing, paid little attention to his appearance, and devoted himself deeply to his career and faith.

-This is an easy stop if you are already planning a visit to Park Güell and receives significantly fewer visitors than the park although can still get crowded as it is a fairly small space.
+This is an easy stop if you are already planning a visit to Park Güell and receives significantly fewer visitors than the park, although it can still get crowded as it is a fairly small space.

 Address: Palau Nacional, Parc de Montjuïc, 08038 Barcelona